Prof Dr Alberto Elfes, Chief Research Scientist | Data61

-Prof. Dr. Alberto Elfes is a Chief Research Scientist in CSIRO and the Leader of the Robotics Research Group in the Cyberphysical Systems Program, Data61.
+Prof. Dr. Alberto Elfes is a Chief Research Scientist in CSIRO.
 He has a BEng in Electronics Engineering and an MSc in Computer Science from the Aeronautics Institute of Technology (ITA), Brazil, and a PhD in Electrical and Computer Engineering from Carnegie-Mellon University (CMU), USA, where he developed the Occupancy Grid framework for robot mapping and navigation.

 Alberto is recipient of the Mercator Professorship Award of the German Research Foundation (DFG) and several NASA awards.
 He is also an Honorary Professor at the School of Information Technology and Electrical Engineering, University of Queensland.